Jack Klugman Wants You!

 "The word 'cancer' strikes panic in people's minds.
 But an individual can lick it.
 You just have to say, 'thank you, Lord' and go on.
 You must realize how lucky you are, then get on with it.
 Don't look back once.
 There's nothing there.
 Move on and keep your vistas open.
 My sister, who is 82 and battled colon cancer 20 years ago, just returned from Russia and is planning her next trip.
 My brother is 84.
 You have to keep learning and doing and looking forward.
 This is my philosophy," Klugman says.

 "After my throat operation, my sister would hear none of my complaining.
 She said that I should think how lucky I was to be able to go on.
 She made me realize that I had to just get on with it and not look back."

 Klugman's words ring with conviction: "Positive thinking gets you and keeps you well.
 A negative way of thinking can kill you."
 Jack Klugman wants you to write your congressman, reach out to other survivors and most of all, Jack Klugman wants you to live.

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, July/August 1992.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, July/August 1992.